Table of Contents

 Dynamic code generation

 To optimize performance and maintain simplicity, runtime code generation is minimized.
 Where possible, code is generated at compile-time using T4 templates.
 For example, the types that read and write objects are generated this way.
 This allows the JIT compiler to optimize much of the code as if it were handwritten.
+Thanks to the JIT optimizations possible, if the reflection-based types are in cache, they are actually more performant than the source generated version.

 When runtime code generation is necessary (such as for creating getters for writing or object creation functions for reading), the library uses the excellent FastExpressionCompiler library to minimize compilation cost and improve delegate performance.